HomesOverseas looks at investing in the next big property investment opportunity in the UAE.

 David Nicholls of EM concepts says: "The plans for Abu Dhabi are truly remarkable.
 The transport infrastructure is also already sound and the states pockets are bottomless."

 The emirate is served by several major airlines, including British Airways, BMI, Eagle Air, KLM, Etihad Airways, Gulf Air, Qatar Airways and Lufthansa.
-Incidentally, hotel occupancy rates currently stands at over 80 per cent, up from around 60 per cent in 2003.

 James Gonzalez of Obelisk comments: "Abu Dhabi plans to be a premier global tourism destination.
 Within the next three years, the emirate will see major investment in airport infrastructure, which will increase airport capacity from seven million to 20 million passengers a year by 2011."